Configuration reference

 (multi-string) A list of packages, the source to measure during execution.
 Operates the same as source, but only names packages, for resolving ambiguities between packages and directories.

-New in version 5.3.
+Added in version 5.3.

 [run] timid